irenebernardi/Glioma-Grading-Classification/README.md

 </p>
 <p align="center"><em>Table 1</em></p>

-## Dataset description
+## The TGCA Dataset

-gene by gene description
+Below is a short description of the function of each gene in the TGCA dataset.

 - **IDH1**: this gene provides instructions to make the isocitrate dehydrogenase 1 enzyme, ultimately protecting cells from oxidative stress.
-IDH1 mutations can lead to onco-metabolite 2HG production, which contributes to glioma formation.
+IDH1 mutations can lead to onco-metabolite 2HG production, which contributes to cancer formation, especially gliomas.

 - **TP53**: this gene provides instructions to create a tumor suppressor protein called p53.
 Protein p53 regulates cell division and prevents excessive and uncontrolled cell proliferation.
 Mutations on the TP53 gene can lead to dysfunctional activity of the p53 protein, thus disrupting its tumor suppressing role.